Best Family Beaches in Hawaii: A Local Mom's Guide to Every Island

 Essential Gear for Hawaii Beach Days with Kids

-After years of beach days with my own kids, my packing list has been refined down to what actually matters.
-Here is what goes in our bag every single time:
+After years of beach days with my crew, my packing list has been refined down to what actually matters.

 Reef-safe mineral sunscreen is non-negotiable.
-Hawaii has banned sunscreens containing oxybenzone and octinoxate to protect the coral reefs, and honestly, the mineral formulas work better for kids' sensitive skin anyway.
+Hawaii has banned oxybenzone and octinoxate to protect the coral, and honestly the mineral formulas work better on kids' sensitive skin anyway.
 Apply before you leave the house and reapply every two hours.

-UPF rashguard sets for every child.
+UPF rashguard sets for every kid.
 I cannot stress this enough.
-A rashguard covers more skin than sunscreen ever will, it does not wash off in the water, and it means less time fighting your toddler to hold still while you rub lotion on their back.
-We own multiple sets and rotate them.
+A rashguard covers more skin than sunscreen ever will, doesn't wash off, and means less of the sunscreen-on-the-back wrestling match.
+We rotate multiple sets.

 A good sun hat with a chin strap keeps the sun off faces and necks.
-Get one with a strap because the trade winds will steal a hat without one before you can blink.
-Water sandals with toe protection are essential for rocky beaches, reef walking, and hot sand.
-Regular flip-flops do not cut it for active kids.
+Get one with a strap because the trades will steal a hatless hat in a blink.
+Water sandals with toe protection are essential for rocky beaches, reef walking, and hot black sand.
+Flip-flops do not cut it for active kids.

-And one thing I wish I had started carrying sooner: an insulated water bottle for each family member.
-Dehydration sneaks up fast when kids are running around in the Hawaiian sun, and having cold water on hand means they actually drink it.
+One thing I wish I'd started carrying sooner: an insulated water bottle per family member.
+Dehydration sneaks up fast and cold water is the only water kids actually drink.

-A note on ocean safety: No matter which beach you visit, never turn your back on the ocean, always swim near a lifeguard when one is available, and when in doubt, stay out.
-Hawaii's beaches are beautiful, but the ocean demands respect.
-Talk to your kids about wave safety before every beach day, and do not hesitate to ask a lifeguard about current conditions when you arrive.
+A note on ocean safety: never turn your back on the ocean, swim near a lifeguard whenever you can, and when in doubt, stay out.
+Hawaii beaches are beautiful but the ocean demands respect.
+Talk to your kids about wave safety before every beach day, and ask the lifeguard about current conditions when you arrive.
+They'll tell you the truth.

 Hawaii is a place where the beach is not just an activity but a way of life.
-Finding the right beach for your family on each island turns a good vacation into an unforgettable one.
-Take your time, pack your patience along with your sunscreen, and enjoy every sandy, salty, sun-soaked minute of it.
-These islands were made for making memories, and the right beach makes all the difference.
+Finding the right beach for your family on each island turns a good vacation into one you'll talk about for years.
+Take your time, pack your patience along with the sunscreen, and enjoy every sandy, salty, sun-soaked minute.
+These islands were made for memories.
+The right beach makes all the difference.

 Recommended Products